Lockdown 3.0: What remains open, what is shut

 Green Zones:

 In the Green Zones, all activities are permitted except the limited number of activities which are prohibited throughout the country, irrespective of the Zone.
-However buses can operate with upto 50% seating capacity and bus depots can operate with upto 50% capacity.
+However buses can operate with upto 50 per cent seating capacity and bus depots can operate with upto 50 per cent capacity.

 All goods traffic is to be permitted.
 No State/ UT shall stop the movement of cargo for cross land-border trade under Treaties with neighbouring countries.
 No separate pass of any sort is needed for such movement, which is essential for maintaining the supply chain of goods and services across the country during the lockdown period.